department-of-veterans-affairs/vagov-content/pages/careers-employment/vocational-rehabilitation/how-to-apply.md

 <div class="va-introtext">

-Find out how to apply for Vocational Rehabilitation and Employment (VR&E).
+Find out how to apply for VA Vocational Rehabilitation and Employment benefits (sometimes called VA Voc Rehab or Chapter 31 benefits) whether you have a disability rating or not.
+See the step by step process and learn what to expect after you apply.

 </div>